-This strainer unit is provided with a passover valve with ports so constructed that by turning this valve in one position the fuel-oil flows into one compartment of the strainer only, turning it in the other position permits the other strainer to be used.
-In this way one strainer can be shut off, taken apart and cleaned, while the other is in use, without interfering with the running of the engine.
+This strainer unit is provided with a passover valve with ports so constructed that by turning this valve in one position the fuel oil flows into one compartment of the strainer only, turning it in the other position permits the other strainer to be used.
+In this way one strainer can be shut off, taken apart and cleaned, while the other is in use, without interfacion of the strainer can be shut off, taken apart and cleaned, while the other is in use, without interfering with the running of the engine.